 I can actually trace back to the moment when I started doing this.
 It all started with a phone call I received a few years ago.
 A friend of mine called me up and said he had some bad news for me.
 It was more than bad news though; it was terrible news.

 Apparently a mutual friend of ours was flying a plane when suddenly the engines gave out.
 It’s a small Cessna aircraft so the only passengers were himself and his co-pilot.
 As his plane dropped in free fall, he would have known he wasn’t going to survive.

 His last actions on Earth were to steer the plane in a direction away from as many people as possible.
-This would have been hard for him to do since his plane crashed onto a busy road in a residential area in a suburb of Chicago.
+This would have been hard to do since his plane crashed onto a busy road in a residential area of Chicago.

 He and his co-pilot were killed instantly on impact.
 There were no injuries on the ground.

 I hadn’t seen this friend in almost three years since I graduated college.
 But still, his death had a huge impact on me.

 To put things mildly, death is an unpleasant idea.
 Even though I know it is inevitable and will one day happen, I hate thinking about it.
 It’s something that will happen much further into the future.

 I’d much prefer to think of life as something to celebrate.
 Why not just live for today?

 That’s the way I used to think before the accident.
 Live in the moment and enjoy every moment.
 It’s great to be alive.